Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Methods

 \subsection{Overview}

 The overview of our method \textbf{Reg2RG} is shown in Fig.~\ref{fig:framework}.
 CT report generation involves creating report $\mathbf{R}$ based on CT volumes $\mathbf{V}\in \mathbb{R}^{H\times W\times D}$.
 Unlike the previous works~\cite{hamamci2024ct2rep,bai2024m3d} that use only global features $\mathcal{G}$ of $\mathbf{V}$, we additionally extract a set of local features $\mathcal{L}=\{\mathcal{L}_1, \cdots, \mathcal{L}_n\}$ with the universal segmentation module.
 To preserve the local high-resolution texture details and significant geometry information with minimal computational overhead, local features are decoupled into texture and geometry.
-These local features work alongside global features to generate the report $\mathbf{R}$ using the LLM.
-Furthermore, we propose a training strategy that strengthens the correspondence between the local feature $\mathcal{L}_i$ and the region-specific report $R_i$, improving clarity and trustworthiness.
+The decoupled local features work alongside global features to generate the report $\mathbf{R}$ using the LLM.
+Furthermore, we propose a training strategy that strengthens the alignment between the local feature $\mathcal{L}_i$ and the region-specific report $R_i$, thereby improving diagnostic accuracy and enhancing the reliability of the generated report.
 The overall generating process can be described as follows:

 where $n$ is the number of referring regions in $\mathbf{V}$.